Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Introduction

 However, LLM judges are not neutral arbiters.
 Prior work has documented systematic biases: position bias~\citep{wang2024large,zheng2024judging}, verbosity bias~\citep{saito2023verbosity,wu2024style}, self-preference bias~\citep{panickssery2024llm,liu2024aligning}, and style bias~\citep{wu2024style}.
 Several mitigations have been proposed in isolation: position swapping~\citep{zheng2024judging}, multi-judge ensembles~\citep{verga2024replacing}, calibrated rubrics~\citep{kim2024prometheus}, and chain-of-thought prompting~\citep{wei2022chain,shankar2024who}.
 Yet no prior work has systematically compared these strategies, measured their cross-bias interactions, or evaluated them in a unified framework.

-We address this gap with the following contributions: \begin{enumerate} \item \textbf{Unified benchmark.} We compare 9 debiasing strategies across 5 judges from 4 model families, 3 benchmarks ($n=400$ on MT-Bench), and 4 bias types. \item \textbf{Controlled bias measurement.} We introduce a 225-pair dataset with known ground truth.
-Style bias (0.76--0.92) dominates all other biases.
-All models show conciseness preferences on expansion pairs, though truncation controls confirm quality-sensitive evaluation. \item \textbf{Model-dependent debiasing.} Debiasing is beneficial but the optimal strategy varies by model, with statistically significant gains of $+7.2$ to $+11.2$~pp for select model-strategy pairs (after multiple testing correction) and directionally positive trends across others. \item \textbf{Statistically grounded recommendations.} We report bootstrap 95\% CIs and McNemar's tests, providing model-specific recommendations with effect sizes and significance levels. \end{enumerate}
+We address this gap with the following contributions: \begin{enumerate} \item \textbf{Unified benchmark.} We compare 9 debiasing strategies across 5 judges from 4 model families, 3 benchmarks ($n=400$ on MT-Bench, $n=200$ on LLMBar, $n=375$ on our custom dataset), and 4 bias types. \item \textbf{Controlled bias measurement.} We introduce a 375-pair dataset with known ground truth, including a round-robin MODEL\_ORIGIN supplement that supports proper self-preference measurement for every judge family and a position-mirrored STYLE subset that decouples formatting from slot effects.
+Style bias dominates (0.10--0.76 baseline).
+Verbosity bias is heterogeneous when measured length-aware: Pro/Llama/Flash show verbosity bias, Claude shows the opposite, GPT-4o is neutral. \item \textbf{Statistically significant debiasing for multiple models.} Mixed-effects logistic regression with instance random effects identifies five model-strategy pairs with $p < 0.05$ on MT-Bench (Claude S8, Claude S5, Flash S8, Flash S1, Llama S8); three of these survive Holm-Bonferroni correction over all 20 comparisons.
+Pro and GPT-4o show smaller, non-significant directional gains within the minimum-detectable-effect window of 4--5~pp at $n=400$. \item \textbf{Statistically grounded recommendations.} We report bootstrap 95\% CIs, McNemar's tests with Holm-Bonferroni correction, mixed-effects regressions, and a documented MDE, providing model-specific recommendations with effect sizes and significance levels. \end{enumerate}

 Our findings are directly relevant to three communities: (1) researchers developing LLM evaluation pipelines, who need guidance on which debiasing strategies to apply and when; (2) model developers using LLM judges for RLHF reward modeling or benchmark comparison, who need to understand how formatting differences may confound their model rankings; and (3) benchmark maintainers (AlpacaEval, Chatbot Arena, MT-Bench), who need evidence-based guidance on whether to normalize response formatting before judging.